-Partial credits are acceptable to the Board in any amounts.
+Partial credits are acceptable to the Board in 0.2, 0.5 or 1 hour amounts.

 Other Policies and Exemptions

-A non-resident licensee seeking renewal of a certificate in Rhode Island shall be determined to have met the CPE requirement of the state by meeting the CPE requirements for renewal of a certificate in the state in which the licensee’s principal place of business is located by signing a statement to that effect on the renewal application for Rhode Island.
-Non-resident applications for renewal shall demonstrate compliance with the CPE renewal requirements of the state in which the licensee’s principal place of business is located by signing a statement to that effect on a renewal application of this state.
-If a non-resident licensee’s principal place of business state has no CPE requirements for renewal of a certificate, the non-resident licensee must comply with all CPE requirements for renewal of a certificate in Rhode Island.
+A non-resident licensee can also meet the Rhode Island CPA CPE requirements by meeting those of the state where their principal place of business is located.
+Furthermore, they must sign a statement to that effect on the renewal application for Rhode Island.
+However, if the principal place of business state has no CPE requirements, the licensee must comply with all CPE requirements for renewal of a certificate in Rhode Island.

-CPAs who fall into any of the categories listed below will automatically be considered exempt from the typical recertification requirements for licensure in Rhode Island as long as they refrain from offering any services to third parties:
+CPAs in any of the categories below automatically have exemption from the typical recertification requirements.
+However, they must refrain from offering any services to third parties:

 - Retired individuals

-- Individuals who have temporarily and willfully left the workforce
+- Licensees who have temporarily and willfully left the workforce

-- Individuals who have formally changed their organizational status to “inactive”
+- CPAs who have formally changed their organizational status to “inactive”

-However, for members who are not in the above categories who wish to apply for exemption status, waivers are provided by the Board for reasons including:
+Alternatively, for active members who wish to apply for exemption status, waivers are provided by the Board for reasons including:

 - Health issues